Full System Care removal instructions

 What is Full System Care?

-Full System Care is advertised as a software that cleans, optimizes and speeds up computers.
-However, this program is being distributed through download and/or installation setups of other programs.
-People often download and/or install software of this type unintentionally, for this reason Full System Care is categorized as potentially unwanted application (PUA).
+Full System Care is advertised as software that cleans, optimizes, and improves computer performance.
+In fact, this program is distributed through the download and/or installation set-ups of other programs.
+People often download and install software of this type unintentionally.
+Therefore, Full System Care is categorized as a potentially unwanted application (PUA).

-Full System Care supposed to remove potentially unwanted items such as items impacting system (ant its startup), installed software performance and leaving system vulnerable to malicious attacks.
-However, in order to be able to remove detected items users have to activate Full System Care software.
-In other words, to purchase a full version.
-As we mentioned in the introduction, Full System Care is a potentially unwanted application and apps of this type should not be trusted.
-There is a possibility that even if activated, Full System Care will not remove any unwanted items, improve system performance, and so on.
-Quite often PUAs like that supposed to operate like this particular software detect fake issues.
-In other words, they are designed to trick users into believing that their computers will run faster, without errors, and so on, if they will fix and/or remove detected issues, items with a full version.
+Full System Care supposedly removes potentially unwanted items such as those impacting the system (and startup), installed software limiting performance, and items leaving the system vulnerable to malicious attacks.
+To remove 'detected items', however, users must activate Full System Care software (i.e., purchase the full version).
+As mentioned, Full System Care is a potentially unwanted application - apps of this type should not be trusted.
+Even if activated, Full System Care will not remove any unwanted items, improve system performance, etc. These PUAs supposedly detect various issues, which can be fixed by the full version, thereby tricking users into believing that their computers will run faster, without errors, and so on.
 Additionally, Full System Care is used to promote another PUA called Advanced Driver Booster.
-Also, PUAs often are distributed together with other software of this kind, for example, browser hijackers, adware, and so on.
-It means that there is a possibility that people who installed Full System Care got tricked into installing some other PUA too.
-Browser hijackers are apps that change browser's settings so that their users would be forced to use/visit some fake search engine or questionable website.
-Also, apps of this type usually gather various information about their users too, such as IP addresses, geolocations, addresses of visited websites, entered search queries and other browsing-related information.
-Sometimes PUAs are designed to record personal, sensitive details.
-Either way, people behind them often share gathered data with third parties (potentially cyber criminals), both parties misuse it to generate revenue.
-Furthermore, Full System Care could be distributed with some adware.
+PUAs are commonly distributed together with other software of this kind.
+For example, browser hijackers, adware, etc. There is a strong possibility that people who install Full System Care will also be tricked into installing other PUAs.
+Browser hijackers are apps that change browser settings so that users are forced to use/visit fake search engines or dubious websites.
+PUAs also record user information such as IP addresses, geolocations, addresses of visited websites, entered search queries, and other browsing-related details.
+PUAs can also record personal, sensitive details.
+Developers share the data with third parties (potentially, cyber criminals) who misuse it to generate revenue.
+Furthermore, Full System Care might be distributed with adware.
 If installed, adware-type apps feed users with coupons, banners, surveys, pop-up ads and other intrusive content.
-Those ads, if clicked, often redirect people to untrustworthy websites or execute scripts that cause downloads or installations of unwanted, potentially malicious software.
+If clicked, these can redirect people to untrustworthy websites or execute scripts that cause download/installation of unwanted, potentially malicious software.

 |Name||Full System Care potentially unwanted application|